jolicode/MediaBundle/doc/transformers.rst

 Resize
 ~~~~~~

-This transform resizes the image to a specific width and height.
+This transformer resizes the image to a specific width and height.
 There are several resize modes:

 - ``exact``: in this mode, the image is resized to the exact dimensions specified.
 The aspect ratio is not preserved.
 - ``inside``: in this mode, the image is resized to fit within the dimensions specified.
 The aspect ratio is preserved.